Keyboard shortcuts

 A More Advanced Example

-Here’s a configuration that uses once processes and dependencies:
+Here’s a configuration that uses jobs, services, dependencies, and environment variables:

 In this setup:

-• migrate runs the database migration and exits.
-The once: true flag means its successful exit (code 0) won’t trigger a shutdown of everything else.
+• migrate is a job that runs the database migration and exits.
+Jobs run to completion — a successful exit (code 0) won’t trigger a shutdown of everything else.

-• web starts immediately and serves on port 3000.
+• web is a service that starts immediately and serves on port 3000, with the PORT environment variable set via env.

-• api waits for two things before starting: the migrate process must have exited successfully, and the web server’s health endpoint must be returning HTTP 200.
+• api is a service that waits for two things before starting: the migrate job must have exited successfully (after @migrate), and the web server’s health endpoint must be returning HTTP 200.
 Only then does api-server start run.

-This is the core pattern for dependency-aware startup — later chapters cover the full set of dependency types and more advanced features like fan-out and process output templates.
+This is the core pattern for dependency-aware startup — later chapters cover the full set of dependency types and more advanced features like fan-out and process output.